valhuber/python-rules/README.rst

 Python Rules - Logic for SQLAlchemy
 ===================================

-This package enables you to declare rules that govern sqlalchemy update transaction logic (multi-table derivations, constraints, and actions such as sending mail or messages).
-Logic is stated in Python, and over an order of magnitude more concise than code
+This package enables you to declare rules that govern SQLAlchemy update transaction logic (multi-table derivations, constraints, and actions such as sending mail or messages).

-Logic is extensible using Python.
-Logic is manageable, since you can use existing tools and procedures to create, edit, debug and manage code.
+Logic is stated in Python, and is over an 40X more concise than code.

 Features
 --------

-Logic is declared in Python as shown below:
+Logic is declared in Python (example below), and is:

 - **Multi-table:** rules like `sum` automate multi-table transactions